How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 • Look for gaps in my community

-• Use creativity over capital
+• Use creativity instead of relying on large capital

-• Avoid borrowing pressure
+• Avoid the pressure of borrowing

 • Value consistency and customer trust